When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Fleshy-leaved sedums, also known as stonecrop and ice plants, produce mounds of pretty pink flowers over unusual, pale green stems and leaves.
 If you're thinking about what to plant in August, they're a great choice.

 They love a sunny spot in well-drained soil and look amazing when several are grouped together at the front of a border.
-They make a good addition to the best drought-tolerant plants too, as once they are established they need little watering.
+They are one of the best drought-tolerant plants too, as once they are established they need little watering.

 Plus, because they flower late in the year, often well into the fall, they are an essential source of food for late-flying butterflies and bees.